VedatBaysal/VedatBaysal/README.md

 ### Hi there, I'm Vedat

-- 🔭 I’m currently working on javascript technologies
+- 🔭 I’m currently working as freelancer
-- 🌱 I’m currently learning what i want
+- 🌱 I’m currently learning what I need
-- 💬 Ask me about life
 - 📫 How to reach me: vedatbaysall@gmail.com